From the author:

 A termination remains a personal disaster.
 The good news: bosses can learn to dismiss employees respectfully and behave dignified.

 The termination due to the business

 A horror scenario for many bosses is to tell good employees the termination.
 They know already in advance that this situation will be emotionally stressful and fear to be infected by the anger, the sadness and despair.

 The challenge is not to disguise this empathy, but to use it for the conversation.

 Lay off employees - typical traps

-Many executives speak in fear that the employee feels like he's being punched out, too much and overwhelming him with statements such as, "It'll be all right again."
-Or "You'll quickly find a new job."
+Many executives speak for fear that the employee feels cut off, too much and overwhelm him with statements such as: "It'll be all right." or "You will quickly find a new job."

 These emotional killer phrases are not at all helpful, but lengthen the torment and increase grief.